Brooke Hogan Flaunts Gym-Honed Figure In A Tiny Teal Bikini While Frolicking On The Beach

 "Lord have Mercy!
 You guys gotta come to the yacht," a third Instagram user exclaimed.

-“You look you look amazing mizzhogan,” a fourth follower chimed in alongside a clapping hands emoji.
+"You look you look amazing mizzhogan," a fourth follower chimed in alongside a clapping-hands emoji.